fakhrizulkifli/fakhrizulkifli.github.io/_posts/2020-05-20-microsoft_windows_gdi32_setenhmetafilebits.md

 # Overview

-One of my fuzzing harness triggered a crash in **GDI32!SetEnhMetaFileBits** function which can be turned to a vulnerability.
-The crash happens when it tries to copy a user-controlled data to a local dynamically allocated memory space.
-However, due to the lack of memory initialization the allocated buffer is left unfilled and allowed the attacker to leverage it to achieve **Information Leakage**.
+An **Out-of-Bounds Read** can triggered by running a specially crafted program.
+The issue was caused by a lack of bounds check and initialization in the **GDI32!SetEnhMetaFileBits** function.
+An attacker can trigger an uninitialized memory read within the allocated address.

 # Crash Analysis